Frequently Asked Questions

 - How do AP, IB, CLEP credits transfer to CBU?These tests all provide transfer units accepted by CBU.
 You can see what specific courses these tests are equivalent to in the academic policies section of the most recent university catalog.
 No units are granted for any tests until official scores are received.

 - How do I know if my AP scores and/or transcripts have been received and processed?Test scores and transcripts are first received in the Admissions Office, then evaluated and processed by the Registrar’s Office.
 Once they have been processed, you will be able see it online under your academic record.
 Your academic record is available by logging into InsideCBU and clicking on "Academics" and then "Student Academics."
 If you simply want to check whether or not CBU has received your scores or transcripts, please contact the Admissions Office.

 - If CBU has not received my AP scores

 and/or transcripts, is there a way to

-- How do I know what requirements I have already satisfied?Your Degree Guide displays every requirements needed to graduate and is available by logging into InsideCBU and clicking on "Academics" and then "Student Academics."
+- How do I know what requirements I have already satisfied?Your degree guide displays every requirement needed to graduate and is available by logging into InsideCBU and clicking on "Academics" and then "Student Academics."
 The "Degree Guide" link is near the bottom.
-Your Degree Guide shows your personal academic history of what is completed, in progress and still needed.
+Your degree guide shows your personal academic history of what is completed, in progress and still needed.
 If you need further assistance, you can make an appointment with Academic Advising in Yeager B146.

 - Is it possible to get credit by taking an examination without enrolling in a